product-crowd-sale-protocol/pcs_python_eos/README.md

 When sub-privatekeys are exposed by hacking or by free riders, any honest node can lock the NFT and stop its functions with the sub-privatekey. (client.py : PSC_Client.lock() )

+The owner can recover its functions of locked NFT with refreshkey()

 ## Exchange (DEX)
 with_account mode users can use DEX to sell / buy NFTs. (dexclient.py)